jdeluyck/kcoreorg-website/_posts/2010/2010-04-04-multiseat-on-debian.md

 EndSection
 ```

-You need to change the device paths to match the devices you want, either by checking `/dev/input/by-path/` or by `/dev/input/by-id/`.
+You need to change the device paths to match the devices you want, either by checking `/dev/input/by-path/`{: .filepath} or by `/dev/input/by-id/`{: .filepath}.
 The benefit of using `by-id` is that if you replug your devices, they'll still be mapped correctly.
 Since I have devices with the same ID, this didn't work for me.

 All these changes sofar should allow you to manually start up the X servers with the respective keyboard/mouse/screen settings.
 You should be able to test it with these commands: